DinoC88/social-network/README.md

 ### Requirements:
 * Node.js installed

-I have used XAMPP for database server.
+I am using XAMPP for database server.
 Informations for creating MySQL tables are in sql folder.

 ### Quick start:
 1. Install server-side dependencies: